mikemccracken/hs/README.md

 # hs
 Bash utilities for munging history into reusable scripts

 Type a few commands and decide that you want to reuse them?
-Hit up `hs` to save it as a snip in a central git repo that you can keep synced up with other machines.
+Hit up `hs` to save it as a snip in a git repo at `~/.hs/` that you can keep synced up with other machines.

 ## get it